 - Will have direct physical contact with arrestees during arrest procedures and subsequent custody.

 - Pertinent federal, state, and local laws and ordinances;

 - Law enforcement support service and investigative work;

 - Law enforcement practices and procedures;

-- The principles and practices of leadership;
+- Principles and practices of leadership;

-- The roads and routes within the County;
+- Roads and routes within the County;

 - Observing situations analytically and objectively, making quick decisions, and recording information clearly and completely;

 - Managing situations firmly, courteously, tactfully, and impartially;